CagriCatik/PCB-Design-with-KiCad/webpage/docs/09_projects/05_project-stm32/08_peripherials.md

   - **Forward Voltage:**

-    The forward voltage (\(V_F\)) of the LED is measured to be within the range of 1.65V to 1.95V at a forward current of 5 mA using a parameter analyzer.
+    The forward voltage ($V_F$) of the LED is measured to be within the range of 1.65V to 1.95V at a forward current of 5 mA using a parameter analyzer.
 This range confirms the LED operates within its specified parameters, ensuring consistent brightness and preventing thermal overstress.

   - **PWM Linearity:**